crowdint/phpspec-magento-example/README.md

 In this case we are going to show how you can test your Magento modules using [MageSpec](http://tinyurl.com/nednm2x)

+We are going to need a Magento installation inside of our root project.

 ### Getting Started

 #### Update composer.json